stationfive/bone-meal/README.md

 ## Todo
  - MakeAuthedFetch
  - CodeGen
+ - Solve dependency cycles (for testing of Components)
  - examplify useAsyncSelector (is this needed?)
+ - useAsyncState -> useAsyncData to be compatible with authFetch
  - authenticatedRoute
- - expand with params like authenticate: asyncThunkFetch(fetch, { store config stuff like name })
+ - expand with params like authenticate: asyncThunkFetch(/* see workflowy note */)
  - add in thunks ExamplePage
  - example of lifecycle hook for onpage-load
  - example of redux-listener (for commonly triggered)